TopologyBench/topologybench.github.io/README.md

 ## Reproducible Analysis
-- The analysis of real and synthetic topologies in the Topology Bench paper is here:
+The statistical analysis of real and synthetic topologies in the Topology Bench paper is here: https://github.com/TopologyBench/analysis

 ## Sponsored and Supported By